-There is a battle playing out in the gold to silver ratio – and it continues to deserve our attention, as resolutions lower in the ratio over the past two decades have signified the commencements of major advances for both metals and the mining sector.
-The battle has given us false starts in both directions over the past two months (green and red highlights), but again this week we see another attempt by silver to re-exert itself as the new leader in the precious metals complex (yellow callout):
+There is a battle playing out in the gold to silver ratio.
+It continues to deserve our attention.
+As resolutions lower in the ratio over the past two decades they signify the commencements of significant advances for both metals and the mining sector.
+The battle has given us false starts in both directions over the past two months. (green and red highlights).
+But again, this week we see another attempt by silver to re-exert itself as the new leader in the precious metals complex. (yellow callout):

 The Ratio in a Topping Pattern

-The gold to silver ratio remains in a pattern whereby it is attempting to break lower from its terminal rising wedge (blue), typically a topping formation in markets.
-What sometimes occurs in topping patterns is that a market will make an initial “false move” in a downward direction, only to reverse course and punish those traders who went all-in on the initial signal.
-Those who fell for the “false move” then close their positions… just in time for the market to make its legitimate decline – without the former traders on board.
+The gold to silver ratio remains in a pattern.
+It is attempting to break lower from its terminal rising wedge (blue).
+This is typically a topping formation in markets.
+What sometimes occurs in topping patterns is that a market will make an initial “false move” in a downward direction.
+Then, it will reverse course and punish those traders who went all-in on the initial signal.
+Those who fell for the “false move” then close their positions.
+This is just in time for the market to make its legitimate decline – without the former traders on board.

 If this sounds perverse – it is.